 Made in Vermont

-Maple Landmark offers one of the widest varieties of wooden toys of any brand on this list.
+Maple Landmark (available on Etsy & Amazon) offers one of the widest varieties of wooden toys of any brand on this list.
 Toys, games, trains, puzzles — you name it, they make it.
 As an All-American brand that stands for quality, all Maple Landmark’s products are guaranteed for life!

 What I really like about their toys is they keep a consistent color choice across their entire product line.
 Most toys stick to the basics with primary colors and usually keep part of the toy unpainted, so you can still appreciate natural wood.
 It gives you a feeling of quality and authenticity through and through.

 5. Papa Don’s Toys